Echo Worker Terms of Use

 • opt out of Echo at any time using the options provided or by contacting Echo or your employer.

-Opting out stops future check-ins but will not usually remove information already included in anonymised or aggregated reports.
+• Opting out (in a Voluntary Cohort) or ceasing participation stops future check-ins but will not usually remove information already included in anonymised or aggregated reports.

 7. Changes to these terms